dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Vanilla Moveset"}
 {:.faded}

+As with most Fire-type starter Pokemon, Blaziken gets the Elite Charge Move **Blast Burn**.
+With it, this brawling bird surpasses Darmanitan in pure power, still ending up shy of Reshiram's greatness.
+Without it, Blaziken finds its place just below Chandelure.
+Either way, take note that the prefered Fast Move on Blaziken is **Counter**, which is a Fighting-type move.
+It will still gain STAB, due to Blaziken's second type, but be aware of your opponent's weaknesses.\
 Using **Fire Spin** instead of **Counter** For Blaziken's Fast Move gives you a **Double-Fire Moveset**, while only sacrificing 2.5% damage.
 If the Raid Boss you're battling isn't weak to Fighting, it's a worthwhile swap, even if it means simply toggling it with a Fast TM.

 ### Moltres - Rising Phoenix!